 Deferred tax assets and liabilities are recorded for the estimated tax impact of temporary differences between the tax basis and book basis of assets and liabilities.
 A valuation allowance is established against a deferred tax asset when it is more likely than not that the deferred tax asset will not be realized.
-The Company recorded a new valuation allowance of \$0.5 million in fiscal 2015 related to certain state research and development tax credit carryforwards generated in fiscal 2015.
+The Company recorded a new valuation allowance of \$0.5 million in fiscal 2015 related to certain state research and development tax credit carryforwards generated in fiscal 2015 as well as recording a new valuation allowance of \$3.2 million related to a carryforward of the recently enacted U.S. federal research and development tax credit generated in fiscal 2015.
 The Company also recorded a new valuation allowance of \$0.6 million in fiscal 2015 related to the state tax impact of the change in tax accounting treatment of stock-based compensation in a cost-sharing arrangement.
 In addition, the Company recorded additional valuation allowances of \$2.0 million for previously acquired federal research and development credit carryforwards, \$0.4 million for prior year state research and development credit carryforwards and \$0.2 million for prior year state net operating loss carryforwards.
 The Company does not expect to recognize sufficient income in the jurisdictions in which the carryforwards were created and therefore, the Company has concluded that it is more likely than not that a portion of these carryforwards will expire or go unutilized.
-In addition, in fiscal 2015, the Company recorded a reduction of \$0.1 million to the prior year valuation allowance was recorded against other deferred tax assets in fiscal 2015.
-Management believes that the Company's results of future operations will generate sufficient tax able income such that it is more likely than not that the remaining deferred tax assets will be realized.
+In addition, in fiscal 2015, the Company recorded a reduction of \$0.1 million to the prior year valuation allowance related to the expiration of certain acquired state net operating loss carryforwards which were fully valued.
+Since this change was due to the expiration of the losses, the reduction to the valuation allowance was offset by a reduction in deferred tax assets rather than a charge to income tax expense.
+No valuation allowance was recorded against other deferred tax assets in fiscal 2015.
+Management believes that the Company's results of future operations wi